hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step10-update.md

 `kubectl patch service my-app-app-chart --type='json' --patch='[{"op": "replace", "path": "/spec/ports/0/nodePort", "value":31111}]'`{{execute}}

 With this adjustment my-app's [Nginx default page](https://[[HOST_SUBDOMAIN]]-31111-[[KATACODA_HOST]].environments.katacoda.com/) will be reachable.

+## Further commands

+There are a few more helpful commands that you can discover.

+`helm --help`{{execute}}

+The `helm lint` command will check your charts for errors.
+Something that commonly happens when editing YAML files and experimenting with the Go templating syntax in the template files.

+The `helm test` command can be used to bake testing into your chart usage in CI/CD pipelines.

+The [`helm plugin`](https://helm.sh/docs/topics/plugins/) opens Helm for many extension possibilities.
+Here is a [curated list](https://helm.sh/docs/community/related/) of helpful extensions for Helm.